La Clinica de La Raza

 diabetes self management based on the Transtheoretical Model of Change (TTM), a theoretical model of behavior change.
 It

-incorporates two elements missing from the standard medical
+incorporated two elements missing from the standard medical

 model of care: involvement of the patient’s community through